Anaghapr36/anaghapr/README.md

 # anaghapr
-This is my first Git repository
+This is my first Git repository.
+Author-anagha p r